simgrid/simgrid/docs/source/Installing_SimGrid.rst

   version for now.

 enable_java (on/OFF)
   Generates the java bindings of SimGrid.
+You must also enable MSG for this to work.

 enable_jedule (on/OFF)
   Produces execution traces from SimDag simulations, which can then be visualized with the